osisoft/OSIsoft-Adapter-DNP3-Docs/V1/Configuration/PI Adapter for DNP3 data source configuration.md

 Complete the following steps to configure the DNP3 data source:

-1. Using any text editor, create a file that contains a DNP3 data source in the JSON format.
+1. Use a text editor to create a file that contains a DNP3 data source in JSON format.
     * For content structure, see [DNP3 data source examples](#dnp3-data-source-examples).
     * For a table of all available parameters, see [DNP3 data source parameters](#dnp3-data-source-parameters).
 1. Save the file.
 For example, `DataSource.config.json`.